Gerard Batten: Complaint of censorship

 In 2018, Batten was featured in the Channel 4 documentary Carry on Brussels: Inside the EU.
 A reviewer from The Guardian said the high point of the programme was the scene in which he left the European Parliament chamber, complaining of being censored because his microphone had been cut off.
-Others argue that he had overrun the allocated time for speeches.
+Others point out that he had overrun the allocated time for speeches.

 UKIP leadership (2018–2019)

-Election to leadership following the sacking of Henry Bolton
+Election to leadership following the removal of Henry Bolton

 On 22 January 2018, Batten resigned as UKIP's Brexit spokesman in protest at the party leadership of Henry Bolton; in the process he publicly called for Bolton to stand down from the office, amidst general dissatisfaction amongst a substantial portion of the party's membership with the leader, collapsing membership levels, and ongoing media coverage of Bolton's personal life.
 Bolton was officially dismissed as party leader on 17 February 2018, after an Extraordinary General Meeting vote by the party membership, and Batten was announced as the Party Leader (on an interim basis) until the conclusion of the next leadership election.
 During Batten's initial interim leadership term, the party was saved from insolvency and put back on a sound financial footing after an appeal to members raised almost £300,000.
 The party was also able to pay an outstanding legal bill.
 In addition, UKIP also saw its first significant membership rise in two years, with over 900 members joining during this time period.

 On 14 April 2018, Gerard Batten was elected unopposed as the Leader of UKIP.
 In a statement issued upon his appointment as Leader he said: "I received the backing of all three UKIP Lords, our major donors, our MEPs, our London and Welsh Assembly Members, and party activists and members from all over the UK."
 Under Batten, UKIP witnessed a resurgence in support during his first six months as Leader.
 Opinion polls showed UKIP back between six and eight percent of the vote – with one (YouGov) revealing that almost a quarter of 2017 Conservative voters (23%) now considered UKIP to be the best party to handle Brexit, this was almost double the figure it had been in previous polling.
 Likewise, the proportion of 2017 Conservative voters who think that UKIP would be the best party to handle asylum and immigration had risen from 16% to 28% over the same time period.
 In addition to good polling, UKIP also saw its membership numbers rise further and reportedly by 15% during the month of July alone, with thousands of new activists joining the ranks of the party.
 Many of the new members cited Batten's leadership and the perceived mismanagement of Britain's EU Exit by the Conservative Government as major factors in their joining.